ascoderu/lokole/README.rst

 hardware (or similar).
 Read the "Production setup" section below for further information on how to set up the client devices.

-The Lokole email server is implemented using `Connexion <https://jobs.zalando.com/tech/blog/crafting-effective-microservices-in-python/>`_ and has two main responsibilities:
+The Lokole email server has two main responsibilities:

 1. Receive emails from the internet that are addressed to Lokole users and forward them to the appropriate Lokole device.